Improved Constructions for Non-adaptive Threshold Group Testing: Variations of disjunct matrices

 The combinatorial structure used by Chen and Fu in their non-adaptive scheme is the following generalization of the standard notion of disjunct matrices that we refer to as \emph{strongly disjunct} matrices throughout this work.

 \begin{defn} A matrix (with at least $d+u$ columns) is said to be strongly $(d,e;u)$-disjunct if for every choice of $d+u$ columns $C_1,\ldots, C_u, C'_1, \ldots, C'_d$, all distinct, we have

-\end{defn} Observe that, $(d,e;u)$-disjunct matrices are, in particular, $(d',e';u')$-disjunct for any $d' \leq d$, $e' \leq e$, and $u' \leq u$.
-Moreover, \emph{classical} $(d,e)$-disjunct matrices that are extensively used in group testing literature (see \cite[Ch.~7]{ref:groupTesting}) correspond to the special case $u=1$.
+\end{defn} Observe that, strongly $(d,e;u)$-disjunct matrices are, in particular, strongly $(d',e';u')$-disjunct for any $d' \leq d$, $e' \leq e$, and $u' \leq u$.
+Moreover, \emph{classical} $(d,e)$-disjunct matrices that are extensively used in group testing literature (see \cite[Ch.~7]{ref:groupTesting}) are equivalent to strongly $(d,e;1)$-disjunct matrices.

-To make the main ideas more transparent, until Section~\ref{sec:gap} we will focus on the gap-free case where $\ell = u$.
+To make the main ideas more transparent, until Section~\ref{sec:gap} we will focus on the gap-free case where $\ell = u-1$.
 The extension to nonzero gaps is straightforward and will be discussed in Section~\ref{sec:gap}.
-Moreover, often we will implicitly assume that the Hamming weight of the Boolean vector that is to be identified is at least $u$ (since otherwise, we know that confusions cannot be avoided), and will take the thresholds $\ell, u$ as fixed constants.
+Moreover, often we will implicitly assume that the Hamming weight of the Boolean vector that is to be identified is at least $u$ (since otherwise, we know from the work of Damaschke \cite{ref:thresh1} that confusions cannot be avoided), and will take the thresholds $\ell, u$ to be fixed constants.